 Trainers are on site to aid in illness, injury prevention and first aid.

 All campers are required to have a completed health form in order to participate at camp.
 You can either fill out our health form or use the doctors form and use our form as a cover page.
 Please fill out contact information and parent signature.
 HEALTH FORM

 We utilize inclement weather opportunities to focus on agility training, strategy sessions, individual meetings.

-The nearest airport is Portland International Jetport in Portland, ME.
 You are responsible for getting yourself to and from campus, adidas Tennis Camps does not provide transportation.